HSiv/CodeLabs-GameDev-5-MonoGameIntro/README.md

 Rather than littering our game code with lots of different input methods we will wrap them all up into on InputManager class.
 This will have one Update method to retrive the current input state.
 It will then expose this state via some static variables so we can access it throught the game code.

-1. Right click on the AlienAttackUniversal Project in the solution explorer and click Add->Class and add a "InputManager.cs"
+1. Right click on the AlienAttackUniversal Project in the solution explorer and click Add->Class and add a "InputManager.cs".
+Then change the InputManager class to be static. static class InputManager
+	{
+	}
 2. Add the following using clauses to the top of the InputManager.cs class file using Microsoft.Xna.Framework;
 	using Microsoft.Xna.Framework.Input;